divya706-gup/gfg-160-days-challenge/README.md

 * **Day 02:** Shifted non-zero elements forward maintaining order, filling remaining places with zeros in O(N) time.
 * **Day 03:** Reversed the array using two-pointer approach in O(N) time and O(1) space.
 * **Day 04:** Rotated the array by $d$ positions using the reversal algorithm in O(N) time and O(1) auxiliary space.
+* **Day 05:** Found the next lexicographical permutation in O(N) time by locating the pivot element, swapping it with the next greater element, and reversing the trailing subarray.

 ---